Brian May: Early life

-Brian Harold May was born 19 July 1947 in a nursing home at Hampton Hill, near Twickenham, Middlesex, the only child of Ruth Irving (née Fletcher) and Harold May, who worked as a draughtsman at the Ministry of Aviation.
-His mother, who was Scottish, married his father, who was English, at Moulin in Perthshire, Scotland in 1946.
+Brian Harold May was born on 19 July 1947 at Gloucester House Nursing Home in Hampton Hill, near Twickenham, Middlesex.
+He is the only child of Ruth Irving (née Fletcher) and Harold May, who worked as a draughtsman at the Ministry of Aviation.
+His mother, who was Scottish, married his father, who was English, at Moulin in Perthshire, Scotland, in 1946.
 May attended the local Hanworth Road state primary school, and at the age of 11 won a scholarship to Hampton Grammar School, then a voluntary aided school.
-During this time, he formed his first band, named 1984 after George Orwell's novel of the same name, with vocalist and bassist Tim Staffell.
+During this time, he formed his first band, named 1984 after George Orwell's novel Nineteen Eighty-Four, with vocalist and bassist Tim Staffell.

-At Hampton Grammar School, May attained ten GCE Ordinary Levels and three GCE Advanced Levels in Physics, Mathematics, and Applied Mathematics.
-He studied Mathematics and Physics at Imperial College London, graduating with a BSc degree in Physics in 1968 with honours.
+At Hampton Grammar School, May attained ten GCE Ordinary Levels and three GCE Advanced Levels in physics, mathematics, and applied mathematics.
+He studied mathematics and physics at Imperial College London, graduating in 1968 with a BSc degree in physics with honours.
 Following his graduation, May received a personal invitation from Sir Bernard Lovell to work at the Jodrell Bank Observatory while continuing to prepare his doctorate.
 He declined, choosing instead to remain at Imperial College to avoid breaking from Smile, the London-based band he was in at the time.

-In 2007, May was awarded a PhD degree in astrophysics from Imperial College London for work started in 1971 and completed in 2007.
+In 2007, May earned a PhD degree in astrophysics from Imperial College London for work started in 1971.